Koriit/EventDispatcher/README.md

 $dispatcher->dispatch("init");
 ```

-Naturally since we are using PHP-DI then we would create a definition for `EventDispatcher\EventDispatcherInterface`.
+Naturally since we are using PHP-DI then we would create a definition for `Koriit\EventDispatcher\EventDispatcherInterface`.

 A listener may be anything that [can be invoked by PHP-DI](http://php-di.org/doc/container.html#call):
 ```php